CodeScop/Oge-Mai-Field-Guide/hunts02.md

   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
   - later Hunt

-- **Late Aug 2020 Sources Outside the Hunt:**
+- **Late Sept 2020 Sources Outside the Hunt:**

-  Late August 2020 sources are - wait for it - BLUE.
+  Late September 2020 sources are PURPLE.
+(We're focusing in on the Dust now!)

-  ...
-I am exhausted from the Expedition Explosion this month, so instead of my usual Hunter Token source list built after running a battle against every monster in the game, I'm going to simply list monsters that appear to fit the clue and have the Hunter Token icon in their drop list.
-Look up their wordcount and infer their drops as you will.

-  - Global Battles: Vi, Viyusa, Awa
+  - Global Battles: Vi (5 minutes for 1-4), Viyu (15 minutes for 3-14), Viyusa (25 minutes for 5-20)
-  - LF Battles: Spirit Wignow
+  - LF Battles: Spirit Wignow (450 words for 4-5)
-  - MT Battles: Ardii, Lorsa, Spirit Lorsini
+  - MT Battles: Ardis (70 words for 0-1), Assassin (1400 words for 14), Villager (1300 words for 13)
   - FOREST EXPEDITION:
-    - BC Battles: Sacer (may be a leftover from wings last month, may be removed)
+    - BC Battles: Sacer (120 words for 1-2), Xuso (450 words for 4-5)
-    - FB Battles: Ardii, Spirit Ardia
+    - FB Battles: Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
-    - SC, TT, GL Battles: Global, Hunt Only (was Gobkey overlooked?)
+    - SC, TT, GL Battles: Hunt only
-  - 3PC Battles: Bruja, Yasri
+  - 3PC Battles: Lombri (1500 words and 1 Wood Spear for 15), Villager (1300 words, 1 Spider Poison, and 5 Leaves for 13)
   - ALIEN EXPEDITION:
-    - IC, MS Battles: Global only
+    - IC Battles: none
-    - SpaceS Battles: Kovar, Noit
+    - SpaceS Battles: Captain Piak (1667 words for 16-17)
-    - RL Battles: ALL THE HOLOGRAMS
-  - Gansu Battles: Furoxi, Sparfly (may be a leftover from wings last month, may be removed)
+    - MiningS Battles: Ityf (1250 words for 12-13), Pach (200 words for 2)
+    - RL Battles: Minica (900 words for 9), Tessen (500 words for 5), Zanutaki (500 words for 5)
+  - Gansu Battles: Furoxi (400 words and 1 Steel Fishing Rod for 4), Sparfly (450 words for 4-5)
   - DESERT EXPEDITION:
-    - DigS Battles: Zera
+    - DigS Battles: Loi (150 words for 1-2), Okkorhi (1000 words for 10)
-    - Ruins Battles: Gordi, Spirit Griffe, Spirit Gordiliana
-  - Riza Battles: Furoxi, Osaril, Sparfly (may be a leftover from wings last month, may be removed)
-  - RAINA EXPEDITION:
-    - SurfaceC, SacredS Battles: Global and Hunt only
+    - Ruins Battles: Hunt only
-    - SwampL Battle: Rhamp
-  - Balance Battles: Furoxi, Castu, Nuig, Water Rudakai
-  - DFO Battles: Spirit Ardia, Molox, Osalyu, Spirit Papple, Lycosta,  Chaensi, Babu, Miclan
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)